- Food & Drink

 For many people, the answer is a jet card: a pre-paid access tool designed to provide its holders with flexibility.

 There are a lot of people considering private aviation for the first time, but may not know the numerous ways to access the industry.
-Here, we present a quick guide on fractional private jet ownership.
+Here, we present a quick guide to private jet cards, and why they may be the perfect entry into this exclusive world.

 As the saying goes, variety is the spice of life.
 Sometimes you need a transcontinental aircraft, other times something for a quick trip and other times an aircraft that can perform on a short, unimproved runway.
 How best to meet such varied needs?
 For many people, the answer is a jet card: a pre-paid access tool designed to provide its holders with flexibility in aircraft, guaranteed aircraft availability and financial stability with known costs.